Degenerating abelian varieties via log abelian varieties: Construction of logarithmic abelian varieties

-\begin{ex} Let the notations be as in \ref{ex1} and \ref{ex2}.
-For $m$ a positive integer, let $\Box^d_{m}$ be the $d$-cube with vertices $(a_1,\cdots,a_d)$, $a_i\in\{0,mn_i\}$, let $\Sigma_{\Box^d_{m}}$ be the $mY$-admissible polytope decomposition given by the $mY$-translates of $\Box^d_m$.
+\begin{ex} Let the notation be as in Example \ref{ex1} and Example \ref{ex2}.
+For $m$ a positive integer, let $\Box^d_{m}$ be the $d$-cube with vertices $(a_1,\cdots,a_d)$, $a_i\in\{0,mn_i\}$, let $\Sigma_{\Box^d_{m}}$ be the $mY$-admissible polytope decomposition given by the $mY$-translates of the faces of $\Box^d_m$.
 Then we have as sheaves, see \cite[3.5.4]{k-k-n1} for the proof.
 With the help of \cite[3.5.4]{k-k-n1}, one could also construct other examples. \end{ex}